About This Journal

 The rights of human subjects must be protected by the transparent reporting of the use of same in research.
 Approval by the institution’s review board (IRB) must be included in the Methods section of any research report using human subjects.
 Informed consent from adults and assent from parents and children must also be noted.

 Authorship rights are limited to those who participated in the research or writing of the manuscript.
 Full information on this topic is included under Submit a Manuscript on the left navigation bar.

-If you are interested in becoming a peer reviewer for the Journal of Appalachian Health, please send your name, affiliation, and list of topics in which you have expertise to email@example.com.
+If you are interested in becoming a peer reviewer for the Journal of Appalachian Health, please send your name, affiliation, credentials, and a list of topics in which you have expertise to email@example.com.